mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-Central Supply Catalogue), especially if employed by a skilled operator with Electronics (computers) skill and software of a higher Tech Level than that of the ship’s computer (add DM+1 for each level of difference).
+Central Supply Catalogue), especially if employed by a skilled operator with Electronics (computers) skill and software of a higher Tech Level than that of the ship's computer (add DM+1 for each level of difference).

 If bridge controls are used to shut down controls in